mmuehlbeyer/kafka-zk-to-kraft/readme.md

 we start with a "classical" setup, 3 Zookeeper nodes and 3 Brokers we will then perform the migration step by step while adapting the configs and restarting the brokers.

-the steps are taken from the official confluent documentation here https://docs.confluent.io/platform/7.9/installation/migrate-zk-kraft.html
+the steps are taken from the confluent documentation here https://docs.confluent.io/platform/7.9/installation/migrate-zk-kraft.html